KarlKiel/dsvDCDocs/docs/04-protocol-basics.md

 - **Connection**: Initiated by vdSM, accepted by vDC host
 - **Encoding**: Protobuf binary messages
 - **Framing**: Implementation-specific (often length-prefixed)

+The **Protocol Buffers (protobuf)** is used for message encoding:
+Protocol Buffers is a language-neutral, platform-neutral mechanism for serializing structured data:

+- **Binary encoding**: Efficient on-the-wire representation
+- **Schema-based**: Messages defined in `.proto` files
+- **Strongly typed**: Type safety with automatic validation
+- **Version-tolerant**: New fields can be added without breaking compatibility

 ## Message Structure